Malga-Vision/Computer-Vision-and-Machine-Learning-for-Bioengineering-Applications/README.md

 # PART B: Anomaly detection framework for microscopic cell image analysis

+In the second part of this tutorial, we will implement an anomaly detection framework for the analysis of microscopy cell images.
+We will implement three main steps:

+1. **Image processing and deep learning based segmentation**.
+We will segment the cell body from the background of the image for the next step.
+2. **Descriptors engineering**.
+We will engineer a set of descriptors for our cells;
+3. **Anomaly detection**.
+We will implement anomaly detection algorithms for the classification of in- and out-of-class samples, based on the descriptors engineered in the second step.

-In the second part of this tutorial, we will use an open source dataset containing 6400 images belonging to 10 different species of freshwater plankton.
+As a test dataset, we will use an open source dataset containing 6400 images belonging to 10 different species of freshwater plankton.
 The dataset has been released in [1].

+For this tutorial, we select a subset containing five species, as shown in Fig. 1.

 ![DATASET](https://github.com/Malga-Vision/Computer-Vision-and-Machine-Learning-for-Bioengineering-Applications/assets/51142446/b095740a-0874-42e9-9561-025da81b4a3f)

+**Figure 1.
+Sample images of the five species considered in this tutorial.
+From the left to the right: ACTINOSPHAERIUM NUCLEOFILUM; PARAMECIUM BURSARIA; VOLVOX; SPIROSTOMUM AMBIGUUM; STENTOR COERULEUS.**

 [1] Pastore, V. P., Zimmerman, T. G., Biswas, S. K., & Bianco, S. (2020).
 Annotation-free learning of plankton for classification and anomaly detection.
 Scientific reports, 10(1), 12142. https://ibm.box.com/v/PlanktonData

+The second part of this tutorial will be released soon as a jupyter notebook.